Baye Djiby Fall: Career

 In January 2012, Fall joined the Belgium club Lokeren.
 In August 2012, he was signed as a replacement for Olivier Occéan in the German club Greuther Fürth, who had been promoted to the Bundesliga for the first time.
 Germany became the eighth country Fall had been playing football in the last eight years.
 Fall played two matches without scoring a goal during his first season in Germany, and after the season Greuther Fürth was trying to sell Fall to another club.
 He returned to his old club Randers on the last day of the transfer window.

 Irtysh Pavlodar

 In February 2016, Fall went on trial with Kazakhstan Premier League side FC Irtysh Pavlodar, signing for them on 3 March 2016.

 After initially announcing the release of Fall on 1 July 2016, FC Irtysh Pavlodar announced on 6 July 2016 that due to a ban imposed on them registering new players Fall would continue playing for the club.

-Fall signed for Hobro IK in Denmark in the summer 2018.
-He left the club again at the end of his contract, which was on 1 January 2019 after playing 6 games for the club.
+Fall signed for Hobro IK in Denmark in the summer of 2018.
+He left the club again at the end of his contract, which was on 1 January 2019, after playing 6 games for the club.